LogoLogo

 }

-Both the commandline arguments and environment variables can be set with the Preload settings file, which makes it simpler to apply the same settings across executables, and removes the need for changing the service or launcher files.
+Both the commandline arguments and environment variables can be set with the file, which makes it simpler to apply the same settings across executables, and removes the need for changing the service or launcher files.

 Database location